-- 5. All members of the College community have the right to expect professional behaviour from others, and a corresponding responsibility to behave professionally towards others.
+- b) Make it clear that harassment is unacceptable and that all members of the College have a role to play in creating an environment free from harassment; - c) Provide a framework of support for staff and students who feel they have been subject to harassment; and - d) Provide a mechanism by which complaints can wherever possible be addressed in a timely way. - 4.
+Those in positions of authority within the College, such as the President, Provost Academic Affairs, Senior Dean, Principal Bursar, Senior Tutor and Head of HR, have formal responsibilities under this Policy and are expected to familiarise themselves with the Policy and Procedures on appointment.
+All senior members and staff of the College have a duty to implement this Policy and to make every effort to ensure that harassment and victimisation do not occur in the areas for which they are responsible and that, if they do occur, any concerns are investigated promptly and effectively. - 5.
+All members of the College community have the right to expect professional behaviour from others, and a corresponding responsibility to behave professionally towards others.
 All members of the College community have a personal responsibility for complying with this Policy and Procedure and must comply with and demonstrate active commitment to this Policy by: - a) Treating others with dignity and respect; - b) Discouraging any form of harassment by making it clear that such behaviour is unacceptable; and - c) Supporting any member of the College who feels they have been subject to harassment, including supporting them to make a formal complaint if appropriate. - 6.
 This Policy and Procedures are designed to deal with harassment which occurs primarily within the environment of one or more colleges.
 Incidents of harassment that occur outside the college environment and/or solely within the University environment will normally be dealt with under the appropriate University procedure.
-If there is doubt as to whether the college or University procedure applies, you are advised to seek advice from the relevant college officers described in this Procedure, the Director of Student Welfare and Support Services or the University's Harassment Line. - 7.
-This Policy and Procedures should be read alongside other St John's College policies and procedures, particularly the College Disciplinary Code and Appeals Procedure found in the Student Handbooks, and the College Grievance Procedure found in the Staff Handbook. - 8.
-Any member of the College community who feels they have been subject to harassment can also contact the University Harassment Advisory Service, or their local Harassment Advisor, for support.
+If there is doubt as to whether the College or University procedure applies, you are advised to seek advice from the relevant college officers described in this Policy, the Director of Student Welfare and Support Services or the University's Harassment Line. - 7.
+This Policy and Procedures should be read alongside other St John's College policies and procedures, particularly the College Disciplinary Procedure and Appeals Procedure found in the Student Handbooks, and the College Grievance Procedure found in the Staff Handbook. - 8.
+Any member of the College community who feels they have been subject to harassment can contact the University Harassment Advisory Service, or a College Harassment Advisor, for support.
 The Service is also available to those against whom an allegation of harassment has been made.
-Other sources of help and advice can be found here.
+For details of support, see opening paragraphs.